mostazaniikkkk/Ezfile/README.md

 These are not implemented (yet), but might show up if I survive work:

 - 🎨 Custom HTML templates (so you can stop blaming me for ugly tables)
-- 📄 PDF export of the report
-- 📊 Excel export with clean columns
 - 📎 Email attachments (instead of just inline content)
 - 🧪 Better error reporting/logging (maybe, don't get your hopes up)